 Don’t let doing life together be your final determinant of who your friends are.
 Friendships built on doing life together are lovely and special.
 But friendships forged with intention, those that require us to make time in our busy lives for more than just those who it’s convenient to see, those are the bonds that will last through every changing season.

-How are you intentional about building lasting relationships with friends in your life?
+How are you building lasting relationships with the friends in your life?